MinhajShafin/whisp/frontend/README.md

 import { Button } from "@/components/ui/button";
 ```

-## 🔐 Authentication Flow
+## 🔐 Authentication & Session

 ### Login/Register

-1. User submits credentials via `Login.jsx` or `Register.jsx`
+1. User submits credentials via `Login.jsx` or `Register.jsx`.
-2. API call to backend via `authAPI.js`
+2. API call to backend via `authAPI.js`.
-3. JWT token received and stored in `AuthContext`
+3. JWT returned and stored in `AuthContext` + `localStorage`.
-4. Token added to axios instance default headers
+4. Axios interceptor adds `Authorization: Bearer <token>` to all requests.
-5. User redirected to timeline
+5. User is redirected to the timeline.

 ### Protected Routes

-Routes like `/timeline`, `/profile`, `/friends` are protected.
+Routes like `/timeline`, `/profile`, `/friends` require auth.
 Unauthenticated users are redirected to `/login`.

 ### Logout

-1. User clicks logout in `Navbar`
+1. User clicks logout in the Navbar.
-2. Token sent to backend `/api/auth/logout` (blacklisted)
+2. Request sent to `/api/auth/logout` to blacklist the token.
-3. Token cleared from context and axios headers
+3. Local auth state and token are cleared.
-4. User redirected to home/login
+4. User is redirected to login.

+### Password Change and Token Invalidation

+For security, changing your password logs you out everywhere:

+- Server sets `passwordChangedAt` and rejects any JWT issued before that time.
+- The current token is added to a blacklist immediately after password change.
+- The frontend logs out the user upon success and prompts to log in again.

 ## 🎨 Styling Guide